vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 The word 'Ekāyana' appears already in the Chandogyopanisad as the name of a 'fifth Veda' thus indicating the antiquity of early, possibly Vaiṣṇava, groups that referred to their scriptures in these terms.
 At any rate, the point is that the term 'Ekāyana' is extensively found in Pancarātra literature as a way of referring to the Pancarātra and its scriptures as affiliated to the Veda.
 Indeed, according to these sources, the Ekāyana is not just a part of the Veda but the 'very root of the tree of the Veda',[^6-1] that 'stands at the head of the Vedas'.[^6-2] Quite in keeping with Vāmanadatta's affirmation of his Ekāyana affiliations, the text confirms his thoroughgoing Vaisnavism and his incorporation of Pancarātra concepts in places confirms his Pañcarātra associations.[^6-3]

 All we know about Vāmanadatta is what he himself tells us in this, his only recovered work.
-He says that his mother was called Ratnadevī and that his father was Devadatta, the son of Rātradatta.[^6-4] He also refers to his daughter Vamadevī who, he tells us, wrote a hymn to Viṣņu, possibly called Haristuti.[^6-5] We must therefore distinguish our Vāmanadatta from the Vāmananatha, also known as ŚrīVāmana and Hrasvanatha, who wrote the (A)Dvayasampatti, in so far as the latter was not the son of Devadatta but of Harṣadatta.
+He says that his mother was called Ratnadevī and that his father was Devadatta, the son of Rātradatta.[^6-4] He also refers to his daughter Vamadevī who, he tells us, wrote a hymn to Viṣņu, possibly called Haristuti.[^6-5]

+### Other vāmana-s
+We must therefore distinguish our Vāmanadatta from the Vāmananatha, also known as ŚrīVāmana and Hrasvanatha, who wrote the (A)Dvayasampatti, in so far as the latter was not the son of Devadatta but of Harṣadatta.

 [^6-1]: